Observance of Christmas by country: New Zealand

 Christmas Day and Boxing Day are both statutory holidays in New Zealand.
 While Boxing Day is a standard statutory holiday, Christmas Day is one of the three-and-a-half days of the year where all but the most essential businesses and services must close.
 Many of New Zealand's Christmas traditions are similar to those of Australia in that they are a mix of United Kingdom and North American traditions conducted in summer.
 New Zealand celebrates Christmas with very little traditional Northern Hemisphere winter imagery.
 The pohutukawa (Metrosideros excelsa), which produces large crimson flowers in December, is an often used symbol for Christmas in New Zealand, and subsequently the pohutukawa has become known as the New Zealand Christmas tree.

+Papua New Guinea

+Christmas in Papua New Guinea is a blend of Christian traditions and local culture, with celebrations centered on church services, family gatherings and large feasts.
+A traditional Christmas feast often features pork cooked in an earth oven called a mumu with vegetables, and celebrations may also include carol singing and community performances.

+Vanuatu

+In Vanuatu, Christmas is a tropical affair, celebrated by a predominant community of Christians.
+The holiday is known as Bonane and involves traditional celebrations, including catchups with friends and family in their villages and the performance of religious songs in choirs.